 expenses, materials purchases, etc. The parties further stipulate that the agreed-upon sum (referred to

 interchangeably as a “deposit,” “booking fee,” and/or “reservation fee”) is not a penalty, but rather a

-nature of losses that may result from Client’s cancellation.
+nature of losses that may result from the Client’s cancellation.

 6.2.
-The deposit is non-refundable, even in the event the date is changed or cancelled for any reason, including
+The deposit is non-refundable, even in the event the date is changed or canceled for any reason, including

 6.3.
 The deposit is due and payable as follows:

 6.3.1.
 The reservation fee of $250 of the total cost is due upon the execution of this contract.
 This contract is